CZ32/kitchen-genie/README.md

     |
     - FAQ

-#### Description
+#### 1.2 Description

 The kitchen-genie website has both a logged in and logged out experience.
 In the logged in experience, users from the home page can insert ingredients into the search bar.
 When searched, Kitchen Genie will fetch data from the Spoonacular API and populate recipes on a Search results page.
 From here, the user (logged in) can favourite recipes by clicking the heart icon on recipe cards or can click a card to navigate to the recipe page.
 On the Recipe page, the application will fetch recipe data from the Spoonacular API and populate that information in an clean and consistent manner.
 The user can view recipe description, preparation and what ingredients they do/don't have (if coming from search results).
-Again, the user can favourite the recipe (if logged in) and can make comments on the recipe (if logged in).
-If the logged in user clicks on the favourites page, the page will populate all the recipes the users has favourited in the past
+Again, the user can favourite the recipe (if logged in) and can make comments on the recipe if logged in and only view them if logged out.
+Logged in users can navigate to the favourites page, where the user can view all favourited recipes.

-## Key Features
+## 1.3 Key Features

 1. Login/Signup page.
 2. Search bar: Allows users to insert the ingredients they have in a stylistic and legible format.
 Searches Spoonacular API by these ingredients.